albahmed23/iot_simplified/README.md

-# iot_simplified
+# IoT Simplified
-IoT Simplified is giving back to the community by providing valuable content to help anyone interested in learning about Internet of Things.
-Visit our website for more information.
+Learn with us as we solve complex problems of Internet of Things!

+> To learn more about IoT Simplified.
+Please check our website out at www.iotsimplified.com

+Feel free to look around and contribute!